iamumairr/ToDoApp/README.md

-# ToDoWebApplication-AspNetCore
+# To Do Web Application
-A basic to do web application using Asp.net Core (.Net 6)
+A basic To Do web application using Asp.net Core (.Net 6)

 Want to run on your system?
 1. set data source in appsettings.json